wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 ## Configure Duo for MFA

-The next step is to add Duo as an MFA option to the login flow of the application.
+Follow the steps below to add Duo as an MFA option to the login flow of the application.

 1. In the [Asgardeo Console](https://console.asgardeo.io/), navigate to **Applications**.
 2. Select the application for which you want to enable Duo MFA.